 There are no easy ways out, nor are there methods to cheat the system.
 There are serious consequences for those who attempt to conceal assets, bribe creditors, and other acts of fraud.
 Punishment can range from penalties and fines, to probation and prison sentences.
 It is not worth the risk of being severely penalized!
 When it come to insolvency, playing by the rules will absolutely help you get ahead.

 There are cases where debtors do try to work around the system.
 Recent charges have been made against a bankrupt in Ontario who will appear in court to receive judgement.
 Investigations stemmed from concerned creditors, as well as the Licensed Insolvency Trustee.
 This debtor tried to abandon the bankruptcy process without satisfying his conditions for discharge.
 He remained an undischarged bankrupt and attempted to obtain credit.
 The debtor had also tried to file a consumer proposal which was annulled after he failed to make any payments.

-He was charged with the following BIA offences:
+He was charged with the following BIA offenses:

 - Failure in Duties of a Bankrupt

 - Undisclosed Bankrupt engaging in business or obtaining credit